nim-lang/nimble/readme.markdown

 Searches are case insensitive.

-An optional ``--ver`` parameter can be specified to tell Nimble to query remote git repositories for the list of versions of the packages and to then print the versions.
-Please note however that this can be slow as each package must be queried separately.
+An optional ``--ver`` parameter can be specified to tell Nimble to query remote Git repositories for the list of versions of the packages and then print the versions.
+However, please note that this can be slow as each package must be queried separately.

 ### nimble path